sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 4. Copy the file `tutorial/templates/events-s4hc-use/db/data/sap.ui.riskmanagement-Risks.csv` to the `db/data` folder.
 When prompted whether to replace the already existing file and confirm.

-5. Next, we have to configure the CAP application to process incoming events.
+5. Next, you have to configure the CAP application to process incoming events.
 When a new supplier is created in the SAP S/4HANA Cloud system, a corresponding risk will be created in the CAP application.
 Add the following code to the `srv/risk-service.js` file:

     <!-- cpes-file srv/risk-service.js -->
     ```JavaScript[2-3,14-44]